 Sharon Mason is a Professor in the School of Information at RIT where she has served on the faculty since 1997.
-Dr. Mason’s work focuses on the promotion of student and faculty success, particularly underrepresented populations in STEM.
-Her research focuses on faculty enactment of problem solving and collaborative learning in the classroom and lab environment.
+Dr. Mason’s work focuses on the promotion of student and faculty success, particularly minoritized and marginalized populations in STEM.
+Her research focuses on faculty enactment of growth mindset, problem solving and collaborative learning in the classroom and lab environment.

-Additionally, Dr. Mason served as the PI of for the Department of Defense (DoD) Information Assurance Scholarship Program (IASP) awards to RIT, totaling over $800,000.
+Additionally, Dr. Mason served as the PI and co-PI for the Department of Defense (DoD) Information Assurance Scholarship Program (IASP) awards to RIT.
 These scholarships enabled students to study and do research in graduate programs in security, forensics and information assurance.

 Dr. Mason also served for five years as the GCCIS Faculty Associate for Student Scholarships, Issues and Advising.
-In this role, Sharon was responsible for distributing student scholarship dollars and managing all student issues, including grievances, grade appeals and student-faculty conflict situations.
+She was responsible for distributing student scholarship dollars and managing all student issues, including grievances, grade appeals and student-faculty conflict situations.

 Mason has presented on numerous panels at the local, regional and national levels, reaching out to female students, parents, teachers and guidance counselors interested in technical careers.

 In the News